Applicants are considered for admission on the basis of:

 - graduated from an accredited high school, or

-- earned an equivalency diploma (GED), or
+- earned an earned a high school equivalency diploma, or

 - are currently attending high school and will receive a diploma prior to enrollment.